learn-co-curriculum/rails-5-api-template/README.md

 end
 ```

-Looks like our __Campaign__ model is all setup.

 #### Step 2: Creating the endpoint

-Now that we have created our __Campaign__ model we should create an endpoint to view campaigns, but first lets migrate our db migrations and build a couple of __Campaigns__ in rails console.
+Now that we have created our __Campaign__ model, we need to create an endpoint to view campaigns, but first lets migrate our db migrations and build a couple of __Campaigns__ in Rails console.

 ```ruby
 rails db:migrate